NRLParticipation/NRL-Cookbook/docs/marketing-pr/corporate-partnerships.md

 <STEPS>
 Generate a corporate partnership pitch that includes:
 1. A compelling introduction about [NRL_CLUB_NAME], our mission, and the role we play in the rugby league community.
-2. Clear explanation of why [COMPANY_NAME] is an ideal partner (values alignment, CSR priorities, community engagement).
+2. Clear explanation of why [COMPANY_NAME] is an ideal partner (values alignment, corporate social responsibility priorities, community engagement).
 3. Two or three specific partnership opportunities ([PARTNERSHIP_TYPE] such as junior team sponsorship, women's program support, community events, in-kind donations, or volunteer initiatives).
 4. Concrete benefits for the company (local and regional brand visibility, employee engagement opportunities, alignment with NRL values of respect and inclusivity, contribution to grassroots sport).
 5. Impact metrics that demonstrate potential reach and effectiveness (e.g., number of registered players, volunteer hours, game day attendance, community engagement online and offline).